nowprovision/webhookproxy/readme.md

 Operating in long poll mode latency overhead is minimal, though please check the X-Whproxy-Delay HTTP header.

+## Enterprise

+What about persistence?

 If no client connects to /poll within a period of time we'll respond with a try again later code (typically 500 or 503) telling the web hook callee we have not processed the request.
 Any reasonable hook callee will follow convention and try again later when response is not 20x, possibly using an expoential backoff like Google, until it gets a 200 response.

+So Janice in accounting says it's okay..

 ## Data agnostic